Paraformance/example-use-cases/README.md

 # Paraformance Example use cases
 This project contains example of use cases where paraformance tool has been used.

+### Requirements
+1. IDE - Eclipse
+2. Parallel libraries - TBB and/or OpenMP

 ### Licensing
 Code in this project has either been taken from different developers or simple programs written by [Paraformance](https://www.paraformance.com) Team.